macsy-models/CONJScan/README.md

 		--models CONJScan/Chromosome system --option

-to run the search on your favorite organism's **Chromosome**, where `system` is one or multiple systems listed above, or `all` to search for all the above listed systems
-(see [MacSyFinder's documentation](http://macsyfinder.readthedocs.io/en/latest/)).
+to run the search on your favorite organism's **Chromosome**, where `system` is one or multiple systems listed above, or `all` to search for all the above listed systems (see [MacSyFinder's documentation](http://macsyfinder.readthedocs.io/en/latest/)).

 It has to be noted that the models were designed to be used accordingly to the replicon type.
 Plasmids models should be used for plasmids typing and Chromosome models should be used for chromosomes.
 Complete models (T4SS_typeB, T4SS_typeC, T4SS_typeF, T4SS_typeG, T4SS_typeI, T4SS_typeT, T4SS_typeFA, T4SS_typeFATA) can be used alone.
 However, we strongly recommend that you use **all** systems in each package (/Chromosome or /Plasmids) at once.

+## Changelog

+### 3.1.1

+No semantic modifications from 3.1.0 version.
+Fix syntax to be compliant with 2.1 grammar see [MacSyLib documentation](https://macsylib.readthedocs.io/en/latest/modeler_guide/modeling.html#principles-and-how-to-write-macsy-models-definitions)

 ## References